 Research shows that an engaged and committed team of people can help organizations succeed and thrive in today’s turbulent and volatile business environment.

-Therefore, Agile HR (or Agile PeopleOps), APF approach, is about creating principles with a human-centered mindset and a rich agile methodology in HR.
+Therefore, the Agile, APF approach, is about creating principles with a human-centered mindset and a rich agile methodology in HR.

 The customers of HR include candidates & employees (internal), and vendors & agencies (external).

 To build a better people experience at workplaces, the Agile HR mindset requires the leaders and HR teams to use design thinking principles and techniques (like empathy mapping, brainwriting & brainstorming, storyboarding, journey mapping) to understand not only their customer’s pains and gains but also their needs, motivations, and expectations.

 A better understanding of these needs and expectations can help HR teams to design better people-centered solutions.

 For example, the talent acquisition team can use a design thinking approach to understand a candidate’s experience during each stage of the hiring process.

 Design a journey map to include personalized touch points, validate the map with new hires, incorporate the feedback, and experiment on a small scale to evaluate if the process fosters a positive candidate experience.

 Companies are moving away from traditional hierarchies to an agile-centric way of operating in a network of cross-functional teams.